angular/angular/aio/content/guide/reactive-forms.md

 ### Replace the form control value

 Reactive forms have methods to change a control's value programmatically, which gives you the flexibility to update the control’s value without user interaction.
 The `FormControl` provides a `setValue()` method which updates the value of the form control and validates the structure of the value provided against the control’s structure.
-For example, when retrieving form data from a backend API or service, you would use the `setValue()` method to update the control to its new value, replacing the old value entirely.
+For example, when retrieving form data from a backend API or service, use the `setValue()` method to update the control to its new value, replacing the old value entirely.

 The following example adds a method to the component class to update the value of the control to _Nancy_ using the `setValue()` method.